• Skip to primary navigation

 • Shows concern and emotions

-• Shows affection to family, friends
+• Shows affection to family and friends

 • Can name familiar items